nik-dim/tall_masks/README.md

 # TALL Masks

-This is the source code to reproduce the experiments for "[Localizing Task Information for Improved Model Merging and Compression](https://arxiv.org/abs/tbd)" by Ke Wang*, Nikolaos Dimitriadis*, Guillermo Ortiz-Jimenez, Francois Fleuret, and Pascal Frossard.
+This is the source code to reproduce the experiments for "[Localizing Task Information for Improved Model Merging and Compression](https://arxiv.org/abs/2405.07813)" by Ke Wang*, Nikolaos Dimitriadis*, Guillermo Ortiz-Jimenez, Francois Fleuret, and Pascal Frossard.

 Our paper identifies that the task-specific knowledge is preserved after mering, and proposed a method named TALL mask to localize them.
 Based on TALL mask, we proposed:
 1) a compression scheme which utilizes TALL mask to recover single-task fine-tuned performance for each task
 2) a merging algorithm which removes catastrophic and selfish weights to improve model merging performance

+You can also check more information on the [project website](https://tall-masks.github.io/).

 ![](figures/illustration.png)